 Everything about Bhutan screams big.
 But this small country is as beautiful as it is fascinating.
-An adventure to Bhutan will not disappoint…
+A trip to Bhutan will not disappoint…

-This article on photographing skylines and images are subject to copyright.
-Words and photos by Kav Dadfar.
+This Bhutan photo essay is subject to copyright.
+Words and photos by Kav Dadfar (That Wild Idea) or otherwise recognized.
 Copying or reposting of photos or article elsewhere is strictly forbidden.
-Please contact us if you would like to use this feature on your website.